 Consequences of dieback

 In plots where BA declined by ≥ 25% it tended not to recover (Table 5).
-While many subplots increased in BA following an initial loss, only those that had initial declines of <25% did BA recover to values exhibited in 1964, with 43% of these subplots (3 of 7) achieving this degree of recovery by 2014 (Table 5).
+While many subplots increased in BA following an initial loss, only in those that had initial declines of <25% did BA recover to values exhibited in 1964, with 43% of these subplots (3 of 7) achieving this degree of recovery by 2014 (Table 5).
 However, even for subplots that declined by < 25% of initial BA, the majority (4 of 7 subplots) failed to recover to BA values evident in 1964; in 2014, mean BA of these subplots was 11.8% (± 6.06) lower in 1964.
 While some subplots that showed initial losses of BA >25% also increased in BA following initial loss, 66% of subplots actually lost further BA by 2014.

-Tree species richness showed a negative relationship with loss of BA (β=-0.284 ± 0.108 SE, P=0.009, Table S13) but the most parsimonious models had very poor explanatory power (marginal R2=0.03-0.04, Table S14).
+Tree species richness showed a negative relationship with loss of BA (slope=-0.284 ± 0.108 SE, P=0.009, Table S13) but the most parsimonious models had very poor explanatory power (marginal R2=0.03-0.04, Table S14).
 Turnover in tree communities, as indicated by the Tanner Index, was strongly related to loss of BA (Figure 5).
 This relationship was best predicted by a model including both a linear and squared term for percentage basal area loss (R2=0.39, AICc=330.93), which provided a better fit than models of linear relationships (AICc= 406.00) or a null model (AICc=510.44, Table S15).
 The best model suggested a curvilinear response in tree community change with loss of BA, with losses of BA associated with large changes in community structure (Figure 5).
 Changes in tree community weighted Ellenberg values for light, nitrogen and moisture requirements showed little discernable trend with the decline in basal area, and in each case a null model was considered most parsimonious.

 Changes in subplot grass cover were best described by a model with an interaction term between year and whether subplots collapsed during 1964-2014 (marginal R2=0.44, Table S17).
 In 1964, grass cover did not differ between subplots that subsequently collapsed and those that did not (P=0.64, Figure 6, Table S18), but by 1996 collapsed subplots showed significantly higher grass cover (Stable: 5.2% (± 3.5), Collapsed: 22.8% (± 8.8), P=0.009).
 This difference had increased by 2014 (Stable: 3.8% (± 2.7), Collapsed: 26.7% (± 9.4), P<0.001, Figure 6).
 Changes in grass cover in subplots were strongly related to loss of BA, showing a non-linear relationship (Figure 7).
 Model predictions suggested relatively little change in grass cover in subplots that increased in BA or showed losses <25%, while subplots that lost ≥25% of BA showed a rapid increase in grass cover with increasing loss of BA (Figure 7).
-In contrast to grass, bracken cover showed no significant relationship with loss of subplot BA with a null model the most well supported (Tables S30 and S31, Figure S5).
+In contrast to grass, bracken (Pteridium spp.) cover showed no significant relationship with loss of subplot BA with a null model the most well supported (Tables S30 and S31, Figure S5).

 The highest ranked model explaining change in ground flora richness suggested a positive non-linear relationship with BA loss (Tables S21 and S22).
 Model averaged predictions suggested little difference in ground flora richness for subplots that showed <40% loss of BA, with an increase in species richness for subplots with greater declines in BA (Figure S2).
 In addition loss of basal area did not describe changes ground flora community composition well, with model selection suggesting that a null model was best supported.